 "It's because I like school well enough, but I don't care very much," she replied.

-Rose frowned.
+Rose frowned, looking up from their cards.
 "Lily, that's not the right attitude.
-You should care more about your studies or you'll be a drop-out."
+You should care more about your studies or you'll be a dropout."

 "Exactly," James interrupted.
 "There's more to life than Teddy, Lils."

 The look his sister gave him was scathing, and she set off a card to explode right in his face.
-Yeah, Teddy was exactly where to hit Lily in retaliation.
+Yeah, her Teddy crush was exactly where to hit Lily in retaliation.

 As Lily stomped up to the girls' dormitory, Rose sighed and turned to James.
 "So Muggle Studies is really getting to you?"